Statute Law Revision Act 1983

 The Statute Law Revision Act 1983 (No 11) is an Act of the Oireachtas.

-Section 1 of the Act, with the Schedule, repeals, for the Republic of Ireland, various Acts of the Parliament of Ireland, the Parliament of England, the Parliament of Great Britain and the Parliament of the United Kingdom.
+Section 1 of the Act, with the Schedule, repeals, for Ireland, various Acts of the Parliament of Ireland, the Parliament of England, the Parliament of Great Britain and the Parliament of the United Kingdom.
 Among these were the British version of the Act of Union 1800: the Irish version had been repealed in the Statute Law Revision (Pre-Union Irish Statutes) Act 1962.
 Irish, British and UK Catholic Relief Acts associated with Catholic emancipation were also repealed.

 This Act has not been amended.